Abhay9797/SE-Project/README.md

 We have integrated all our modules with streamlit (Login, Home page, Data extractor, etc)

-run 'app.py' to start the execution

 Use pip install requirements.txt before starting

+run 'app.py' with streamlit to start the execution